SBIRT in Schools

 Special Services / Dietary Needs

 Boston University strives to be accessible, inclusive and diverse in our facilities, programming and academic offerings.
 Your experience in this event is important to us.
 If you have a disability, require communication access services for the deaf or hard of hearing, or believe that you require a reasonable accommodation for another reason please contact the BUSM-CME Office at least 3 weeks prior to event to discuss your needs.
-For in person meetings with meals, we will work to accommodate dietary requests (including, but not limited to: kosher, vegetarian, low cholesterol, and low sodium) received in writing at least three weeks prior to the start of the conference.
 Please contact us at cme@bu.edu